code-lab-org/nost-tools/docs/source/resources_library/index.rst

 Resources Library
 =================

-The resources library contains codes and descriptions of common NOS-T test suite functions...
+This library contains information for NOS-T test suite issues and functionality.
+It also has a section of templates for commonly-used applications.

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2

+   common_issues/index
    common_interactions/index
    white_papers/index
    application_templates/index
-   common_issues/index